pivotal-cf-experimental/docs-utility-scripts/docworks-formatter/README.md

 # DocWorks Formatter

-DocWorks Formatter changes the formatting within a document to meet the specifications of DocWorks.
+DocWorks Formatter changes the formatting within a document to suit DocWorks, from GitHub Flavored Markdown (GFM) specifications to workarounds for known
-The changes are mostly proper indentation and spacing for GitHub Flavored Markdown (GFM), but also includes workarounds for DocWorks formatting bugs.
+DocWorks bugs.

 ## Prerequisite